Bob5k/Awesome-Vibecoding-Guide/docs/introduction/README.md

 - How to avoid pitfalls and the most common vibecoding mistakes
 - How to build a reliable tool stack tailored to your needs
-- How to deliver commercial projects powered entirely by AI
+- How to deliver commercial projects powered entirely by AI But the most important thing here (potentially):
+- How to build a successful, freelance brand and pivot into making money out of vibecoding

 ---